Cluj International Airport: Public transportation

 CTP Cluj Napoca, the local public transport company, operates its trolleybus No. 8 that connects the airport with the Mihai Viteazul Square in the City Center and trolleybus No. 5 to the Main Rail Station.
-Other suburban lines connects the airport to the neighboring localities.
-The express line, A1E, goes directly to the Mihai Viteazul Square without any stations.
+Other suburban lines connects the airport to the neighboring localities.The Mihai Viteazul Square may be reached directly from the airport exit via the A1E express line, which has no stops along the way.